Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-Boondall suburb has a median taxpayer income of $55,815 and an average income of $66,722, based on the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is slightly lower than the national average, compared to Greater Brisbane's median income of $58,236 and average income of $72,799.
-By September 2025, with a Wage Price Index growth of 9.91%, estimated incomes would be approximately $61,346 (median) and $73,334 (average).
-According to the 2021 Census, Boondall's household, family, and personal incomes fall around the 57th percentile nationally.
-Income brackets show that 37.5% of Boondall residents (3,972 individuals) earn between $1,500 and $2,999 annually, similar to surrounding regions where 33.3% occupy this range.
-After housing expenses, 84.9% of income remains for other costs.
+Boondall suburb has a median taxpayer income of $55,815 and an average of $66,722 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is slightly lower than national averages, with Greater Brisbane's median income being $58,236 and average income $72,799.
+By September 2025, these figures are estimated to be approximately $61,346 (median) and $73,334 (average), based on a 9.91% increase from financial year 2023 as per the Wage Price Index growth.
+According to the 2021 Census, household, family, and personal incomes in Boondall cluster around the 57th percentile nationally.
+Income brackets show that 37.5% of Boondall's population (3,972 individuals) fall within the $1,500 - $2,999 income range, similar to surrounding regions where 33.3% occupy this range.
+After housing expenses, 84.9% of income remains for other expenditures.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income